 - Prepare the student to take the WREB examination in dental hygiene, anesthesia, and restorative functions.

-- The dental hygiene graduate will be competent in applying ethical, legal and regulatory concepts in the provision and/or support of oral health care services.
+3. Professionalism, Ethical Practice: The dental hygiene graduate will be competent in applying ethical, legal, and regulatory concepts in the provision and/or support of oral health care services.

-During the 2014-15 academic year, the Dental Hygiene faculty formally assessed the student learning outcome summarized in the attached annual report.
+During the 2016-17 academic year, the Dental Hygiene faculty formally assessed the student learning outcome summarized in the annual program assessment report.
 Additional details can be found in department assessment records.